 The History of ITS

-Starting in the fall of 2016 we will begin to offer the full curriculum of in-class courses that will comprise an “MA in Biblical and Theological Ministry.”
+In the fall of 2016, we began to offer the full curriculum of in-class courses that will comprise an “MA in Biblical and Theological Ministry.”
 During that course of study students will be able to add the internships necessary for earning an MDiv.
-For more information, contact us at firstname.lastname@example.org.
+For more information, contact us at email@example.com.
 Read our 2016 Year-in-Review here.

 Who Are the Leaders of ITS?